Skip to content

 Westchester and Long Island offices established

 At The Trust, we think keeping philanthropy local ensures that our donors' generosity best meets the needs of their communities.
-This led us to open offices in Westchester in 1975 and Long Island in 1978.
-We still maintain physical offices in these regions to support local donors and nonprofits.
+This led us to open offices in Westchester in 1975 and Long Island in1978.
+Since then, our Long Island and Westchester offices have developed strong partnerships with local donors and nonprofits to support thriving communities.

 1979